-The Nuclear Industry Council (NIC) was re-established in February 2017 following a review by Government and industry.
-The NIC is the primary forum for engagement between the nuclear industry and government and its primary role is to provide strategic leadership to the nuclear industry.
-Among its responsibilities is oversight of the development and delivery of a nuclear Sector Deal as part of the Government’s modern Industrial Strategy.
+The Nuclear Industry Council (NIC) is a joint forum between the nuclear industry and government and its primary role is to provide strategic leadership to the nuclear industry.

 Chair and structure

-The Council is co-chaired by Lord Hutton, Chairman of the Nuclear Industry Association (NIA) and Richard Harrington, the Minister for Energy and Industry at BEIS.
+The Council is co-chaired by Tim Stone, Chairman of the Nuclear Industry Association (NIA) and Nadhim Zahawi, Parliamentary Under Secretary of State for Business and Industry.

-The Council will meet as required, but approximately three times a year as a minimum; minutes of meetings will be published on this website, along with reports and publications produced through the work of the Council.
+The Council aims to meet quarterly; minutes of meetings will be published on this website, along with reports and publications produced by the Council.

-The NIC is comprised of executive-level members from across the nuclear industry, as well as Government and regulators.
+The NIC is comprised of executive-level members from across the nuclear industry, as well as senior representatives from government and regulators.

 Members have been selected to provide a breadth of knowledge and experience and will be expected to speak for their areas of expertise, rather than their companies or organisations.